Specific Venue Information

 - Put on your running kit, placing any belongings you do not want to take on the run in the plastic bag, and walk3 to the pool exit.
 You must be wearing your top and your race number must be clearly visible at chest / abdominal height before you exit the building to start the run.

-- The building exit marshal will record your race number and the time that you start your run.
-These timings will allow calculation of your transition time.
+- The building exit marshal will record your race number.
 Be mindful of any instructions that the building exit marshal gives you.

 - The ground can be slippy with the drips of water from previous competitors.
 Please take extra care at this point, especially where the start of the run is on grass.